AppliedStatisticsNBI/AppStat2019/README.md

-# Applied Statistics 2019
+# Applied Statistics 2019 - Code Repository

-## Code Repository for the class
+This git is a repository of the code that will be used in the Applied Statistics code 2019 edition.

 ## Getting Started